*Updated January 2022

 On the corporate side of video production, dolly shots are commonly used to emphasize the appeal of an advertised product.

-In lieu of dramatic fight sequences like the one in The Book of Eli, advertisers use dolly setups on straight or circular tracks to add cinematic appeal to their commercials and video advertisements.
+In lieu of dramatic fight sequences like the one in The Book of Eli, advertisers use camera dollies on straight or circular tracks to add cinematic appeal to their commercials and video advertisements.

 In the video below, cinematographer Jim Ross points out that advertisers and other creators who want to capture a dolly shot might opt to rent rather than buy the equipment at first.